 Upon completion of the project, the OWHC will work with the participating city to present the project as a case study.

 - The participant must work for a city that is a member in good standing of the OWHC for the past three (3) years or more (including the current year).
 A city whose inscription on the World Heritage List as well as membership with the OWHC is less than three (3) years old, is also eligible if it has always paid its annual fees since joining the organization.

 - The project must be presented on the City2City platform, no later than Friday April 19, 2019.

 - The project must address one or more of the following issues:

 - The documents presented must include the elements mentioned in point 2 of the previous section.

 Other important information

-The program The OWHC Grants will be in a pilot phase for the rest of 2018 and 2019.
+The program The OWHC Grants will be in a pilot phase for 2019.